Best solar companies in Southern California →

 2026 buyer's guide

 There's no single best solar company for a state this big — but there is a best method for finding yours.
-Six verifiable criteria, region-by-region guides for Orange County, Los Angeles, and San Diego, and a way to check every claim without trusting anyone's list.
+Six verifiable criteria, region-by-region guides for every SoCal county we serve, and a way to check every claim without trusting anyone's list.
 Including ours.

 Full transparency